greegus/vue-last-modal/README.md

 ### Options
 - `cancelLabel` (String) - Used in dialogs.
 Cancel button label.
 Default: `Cancel`
 - `confirmLabel` (String) - Used in dialogs.
 Submit button label.
 Default: `OK`
 - `buttonClassName` (String) - Used in dialogs.
 Generated button style class.
+Default: `btn btn-secondary`
 - `primaryButtonClassName` (String) - Used in dialogs.
 Generated primary button style class.
+Default: `btn btn-primary`
 - `backdropTransitionName` (String) - Name of a transition used by a `<transition>` component wrapping backdrop element
 - `modalTransitionName` (String) - Name of a transition used by a `<transition>` component wrapping every open modal element.